 For many candidates, this period has been an opportunity for reflection.
 A chance to step back and think about professional and financial goals, the value you can bring to your current or next employer, and the type of projects and business you want to work with.

-To read our expert predictions for the construction and infrastructure sector in the coming financial year, and what it means for you, click here.
+To read our expert predictions for the infrastructure, architecture, property development, construction and engineering recruitment sectors in the coming financial year, and what it means for you, click here.

 CGC Projects in Focus - Brisbane SkytowerRead more

 Australia’s ambition is to become an innovative, technically progressive and globally competitive nation.
 And no other profession embodies the spirit of innovation like engineering.
 Engineers are...Read more